 Heat pumps are popular due to their energy efficiency.
 Heat pumps work by providing cool air in the summer and warm air in the winter.
-Often times, especially people who are used to gas heat, people feel their heat pump isn’t working.
-Sometimes this is the case due to a mechanical failure, but it can also be a misdiagnosis.
+People often feel their heat pump isn’t working, especially those used to gas heat.
+Sometimes, this is the case due to a mechanical failure, but it can also be a misdiagnosis.

 So, what are the reasons that your heat pump doesn’t blow hot air?
 These are the most common causes of a heat pump that won’t heat anymore:

 Heat pumps are notorious for having problems when you need them to work during a cold season.
-There are countless reasons that it might stop working as it should, so let’s review each of them below in detail.
+There are countless reasons it might stop working as it should, so let’s review each below in detail.
+Let’s explore why my heat pump is not heating.

 1. The Exterior Condenser is Dirty

-After years of use, all exterior condenser coil will eventually accumulate dust and debris restricting airflow.
-When air is pulled through the vents, it also collects dirt, dust, grass clippings, and other debris that you don’t want there.
-You can fix this common problem by having your system cleaned and serviced annually.
+After years of use, all exterior condenser coils will eventually accumulate dust and debris, restricting airflow.
+When air is pulled through the vents, it also collects dirt, dust, grass clippings, and other debris you don’t want.
+You can fix this common problem by cleaning and servicing your system annually.

 2. There’s a Blockage Outside